Finally after few months of speculation alpha version of jQuery Mobile 1.4

 Click on a Result if you want to see new theme and widget changes, or find it here: http://jsfiddle.net/Gajotres/vds2U

 Almost every widget got a visual change or overhaul of some kind, unfortunately only few features are available at this moment and you can see them in an example below.
-Let me first name few of a changes:
+Let me first name few of the changes:

 - New tab widget